RobertKloster/club-website/resources/tutorials/merge_conflicts.md

 Save yourself hours of wasted effort by communicating with your team!
 If you *know* you'll be working on the same section of code as someone else, talk to them.
 They may want to wait to work on it until you're done, or vice versa.

-## How to Resolve Merge Conflicts Using SourceTree
+## How to Resolve Merge Conflicts Using SourceTree and WebStorm

 ### Step 1: Pull upstream/master into your local branch

 In SourceTree, ensure that you are working in the correct local branch, because when you pull another branch into it, the changes will only affect the active branch.
-In the left sidebar under **Branches** you can see that "Nathan_Karasch_member_gridsq..." is bolded, meaning it's the active branch.
+In the left sidebar under **Branches** you can see that `Nathan_Karasch_member_gridsq...` is bolded, meaning it's the active branch.

 If this is your first time pulling from the main repository, you'll need to add it to your list of remote repositories.
 In the main menu, click **Repository** > **Repository Settings**.
-Click **Add**, and paste in the URL from the main repository (in our case, it's the ISU-WebDevClub/club-website repo).
-I've given it the name "upstream".
+Then click **Add**, and paste in the URL from the main repository (in our case, it's the `ISU-WebDevClub/club-website` repo).
+I've given it the name `upstream`.
 Click **OK**.

 ![Adding another remote repository in SourceTree](../../_images/resources/tutorials/merge_conflict/merge-conflicts-01a.png)

-If you added "upstream" for the first time, you won't see any of it's branches until you *fetch* from upstream.
-To do that, right click on the upstream remote in the sidebar and click **Fetch from upstream**.
+If you added `upstream` for the first time, you won't see any of its branches until you *fetch* from `upstream`.
+To do that, right click on the `upstream` remote in the sidebar and click **Fetch from upstream**.
 You'll see a small caret appear to the left of the remote, and you can expand it to see all the branches in that repository.
-The "master" branch is the one we care about.
+The `master` branch is the one we care about.

-Finally, to pull upstream/master into your local branch, right click the master branch and click **Pull upstream/master into [your branch]**.
+Finally, to pull `upstream/master` into your local branch, right click `master` and click **Pull upstream/master into [your branch name]**.

 ![Using SourceTree to pull upstream master into your local branch](../../_images/resources/tutorials/merge_conflict/merge-conflicts-01b.png)

-After it attempts to pull in the changes from upstream, you'll see the following error message.
+After it attempts to pull in the changes from `upstream`, you'll see the following error message.
 It's basically telling you what you already know: that you have merge conflicts that have to be resolved before the pulled changes can be committed.